Fast draw: In the military

 Fast draw and quick draw can also be seen in real-life combat situations.
 It is an important skill that is still being taught and crafted in the military and the police.
 Draw speed is essential in a deadly force situation and soldiers are trained to be able to draw their sidearm and fire with speed and accuracy.

 Accidents

 In June 2011, a soldier named Sgt.
 Brent McBride played a game of quick draw with his fellow soldier and roommate, Sgt.
 Matthew Gallagher.
 The incident happened in their small trailer-like room in Al Kut, Iraq.
 During the game, McBride drew his pistol and shot Gallagher in the head at close range.
-Sgt.
-Brent McBride pleaded guilty at a Fort Hood, Texas, court martial in March 2012 to involuntary manslaughter.
+McBride pleaded guilty at Fort Hood, Texas, court martial in March 2012 to involuntary manslaughter.